About Gear UP TN

 What is GEAR UP TN?

-The GEAR UP TN grant is administered by the Tennessee Higher Education Commission's Office of P-16 Initiatives which also houses a number of other initiatives focused on college access and success.
-For information on other Office of P-16 Initiatives programs, click here.
+The GEAR UP TN grant is administered by the Tennessee Higher Education Commission's College Access and Success Division, which also houses a number of other initiatives focused on college access and success.

 Mission, Goals, and Objectives